Ben Bradlee had entered hospice care at his home last month, his wife Sally Quinn told C-Span

-The previous major use the College made of the river, besides for the sailing team, was to use it as a sewage discharge point.
+The previous major use the College made of the river for the sailing team was to use it as a sewage discharge point.
 That problem was finally corrected with a sewage line connecting the college with the county’s sewage treatment plant, which serves Lexington Park.

 Citizens who were active in saving St. Mary’s City from being overrun by the College pointed out various construction projects which unearthed Indian village remains and paved over early settler’s homes without any archeological digs performed.

-The new commission/college alliance guided by Bradlee was aimed at preventing such events from occurring again and to foster a new spirit of cooperation, which actually seems to have taken place – while he was there, but that quickly ended, as shown by the Boathouse fiasco.
+The new commission/college alliance guided by Bradlee aimed to prevent such events from occurring again and foster a new spirit of cooperation, which seems to have taken place – while he was there, but that quickly ended, as shown by the Boathouse fiasco.

-But regardless of the viewpoints of those who enjoy St. Mary’s City and believe it important, Bradlee has been a key figure to the long-term success of the colonial capital museum.
+But regardless of the viewpoints of those who enjoy St. Mary’s City and believe it important, Bradlee has been a key figure in the long-term success of the colonial capital museum.